Sharkzt/HelpersBundle/README.md

 License
 -------

-Negotiation is released under the MIT License.
+HelpersBundle is released under the MIT License.
 See the bundled LICENSE file for details.